Tamarillo: Industrial use

 The fruits are high in pectin and therefore have good properties for preserves.
 However, they oxidize and lose color when not treated.
 Yellow fruit types are better suited to industrial use.

 Prospects

 Research and breeding should improve plantation management, fruit quality and postharvest treatment.
 A better understanding of plant physiology, nutritional requirements of plants and fruit set mechanisms will help to improve growing systems.
 Breeding goals are to break seed dormancy, to improve sweetness of fruits and to increase yield.
 For industrial uses, little "stones" of sodium and calcium that occasionally appear in the fruit skin form a problem.
 Those stones have to be eliminated by breeding.

+Naga tree tomato

+Tamarillo is known as "Naga tree tomato" in Nagaland, and it is registered under the Geographical Indications (GI) of Nagaland by Government of India.
+It is locally called si binyano or khwüdi.